-The idea of Terrawatu was conceived 20 years ago.
+The idea of Terrawatu was conceived over 20 years ago.
 In 1999, Tanya Pergola completed a PhD in sociology in the United States and headed to Tanzania to climb Mt.
 Kilimanjaro and go on her first African wildlife safari.
 She was not a typical tourist.
 Tanya had studied anthropology as a university student and has had a life-long passion for exploring and understanding other cultures, indigenous consciousness, and living in harmony with nature.
 She had also ‘taken the baton’ from her late father, trained in pharmacy, to run the next leg of the race towards integrating traditional healing wisdom with cutting-edge science.

 While touring through the national parks and surrounding communities in Tanzania, looking out through the lenses of an environmental sociologist and activist, Tanya felt something stirring inside her.
 She was in a place where she could both give and receive on a grand scale.
 There were theories and strategies of development she learned in graduate school that could be enacted in communities to make positive changes; and, there were clearly insights into traditional wisdom that Tanya could learn that she could carry back to her ‘tribe’ in the States.

 Lekoko Ole Sululu is a Maasai born in Ngorongoro, Tanzania who raised his father’s cattle as a boy.
 He became aware at a young age that the climate was changing, land rights and uses were creating conflicts, and the industrialized world was influencing traditional livelihoods in his part of the world.
 Sululu began work as a safari and mountain guide and adapted as much as possible to a ‘western’ way of life.
 Yet deep down, he loved his Maasai culture and traditions and held out hope that there would be a way to both conserve the indigenous ways while becoming successful according to ‘modern’ trends.